mattconfusion/tdventure/notes.md

 3. Check if the items selected match with the required items in the scenario
 4. Output the use_text text defined in the item itself following the same scenario selection procedure
 5. Set the use_flags defined in item itself
+6. Adjusting stats value (in the background) if any stat is specified, and interrupting gameplay if min or max are reached
-6. Update the command history and then check for command repeat quota in the scene for the current scenario
+7. Update the command history and then check for command repeat quota in the scene for the current scenario
-7. if the repeat quota is met, set the flags defined in the scenario of the scene
+8. if the repeat quota is met, set the flags defined in the scenario of the scene
-8. Output the text defined in the scenario of the scene, set flags, follow goto etc...
+9. Output the text defined in the scenario of the scene, set flags, follow goto etc...
+10. Remove the item if the remove_when_used flag is set to true

 #### Pick items
 The pickup of items is presented to the player via a prompt whenever a scenario of a certain command of a scene defines the id of new items available.
 In fact, if new_items array has a valid value:

 1. The game engine checks if the item key is not already present in the current game inventory
 2. According to the scenario defined on the item itself, the game will output the text contained in pick_text in the current item
 3. The prompt will be a y/n choice: if the player accepts to pick up the item, pick_flags will be set.
+4. Adjusting stats value if any stat is specified, and interrupting gameplay if min or max are reached

 In case of rechargeable items, such as a vial of holy water, the game designer could organize his game like this: